DimitraDern/Line_Follower_Robot_Project_2026/README.md

 ## 🚀 Getting Started

-1. Flash the code onto the Maker Pi RP2040 board (using Thonny IDE or `mpremote`).
+1. Flash the code onto the Maker Pi RP2040 board (using ARDUINO IDE).
 2. Calibrate the TCRT5000 sensors via the onboard potentiometers according to ambient lighting conditions.
 3. Place the robot on the track and power on.